rycolos/prop-e2e-pipeline-dbt/README.md

 As an amateur radio operator (KC1QBY, you'll me me mostly on 20m-10m on FT8 and JS8Call), I am frequently experimenting with antennas and new communication modes.
 I would like to begin quantifying these experiments to analyze how different variables affect my signal propagation.
 This project serves a dual purpose of assisting in my continued learning about data and analytics engineering.

+**Research questions include:**
+1. How does reception and contact distance corrolate to transmit power?
+2. How is reception distance bucketed depending on the type of antenna I'm using?
+3. How does frequency corrolate to distance?

 ## High-level data flow
 <img src="https://raw.githubusercontent.com/rycolos/prop-e2e-pipeline-dbt/main/pipeline.png" width="900">